djsudduth/keep-it-markdown/README.md

 New simple INSTALL.md steps

 ## 0.6.1 Recent Changes
-New instructions for versions of gkeepapi and gpsoauth to get keep token
+New instructions and Dockerfile for updated versions of gkeepapi and gpsoauth to get keep token
+Wikilinking now supported for Joplin notes